 DPUK is an ambitious public-private partnership linking a number of industry partners with a UK-wide network of academic excellence.
 Both industry and academic elements are crucial for its success, providing a valuable combination of skills and resources.

-Eight UK and international companies have signed the DPUK consortium agreement:
+Nine UK and international companies have signed the DPUK consortium agreement:

 - Araclon Biotech